Smart tags

 Tags are one of the most commonly used and versatile features in ChurchSuite.
 They enable you to group or categorise people within a growing database of Address Book contacts, Children module children and young people, Giving module givers and Bookings module customers.
 Tags enable you to direct communications and filter reports just for specific groupings of people.

-Your ChurchSuite database of contacts, children, givers and booking customers will likely contain people from various contexts with varying levels of engagement with your church, charity or ministry; tags help you categorise those people and stay organised!
+Your ChurchSuite database of contacts, children, givers, and booking customers will likely contain people from various contexts with varying levels of engagement with your church, charity, or ministry.
+Tags help you categorise those people and stay organised!
 For example, you could use tags to group together your "Members" or those who are "Parents/carers", those "In small groups" or those you consider "Leaders".

 What are smart tags?